 OPC Short-Term Missions & Disaster Response strives to…

 - Mobilize the church to respond to disasters.

 The History of OPC Short-Term Missions

-In 2005, when Katrina rolled onto our Gulf Coast shores and many within the church expressed their interest, willingness and desire to serve, this was the start of the OPC recognizing the need for one to labor full-time in coordinating not only the churches disaster response efforts, but also short-term missions in general.
-Coupled with this was the growing work-load of the Committee on Diaconal Ministries, as more and more diaconal needs within the church became apparent to this committee.
-Along with this, over the last decade the Committee on Foreign Missions has also seen a great increase in short-term involvement with OPC foreign fields.
-These together precipitated the need for one to labor full time in the capacity of a short-term missions and disaster response coordinator.
+In 2005, when Hurricane Katrina rolled onto our Gulf Coast shores and many within the church expressed their interest, willingness, and desire to serve, this was the start of the OPC recognizing the need for an individual to labor full-time in coordinating not only the churches disaster response efforts (read more, here), but also short-term missions in general.
+Coupled with this was the growing workload of the Committee on Diaconal Ministries, as more and more diaconal needs within the church became apparent to this committee.
+Furthermore, over the previous decade the Committee on Foreign Missions had also seen a great increase in short-term involvement with OPC foreign fields.
+These together precipitated the OPC to hire an individual to labor full-time in the capacity of a Short-Term Missions and Disaster Response Coordinator.

 Short-Term Missions Oversight

 The Short-Term Missions and Disaster Response Coordinator reports to the Committee on Diaconal Ministries (CDM).
 He also serves as the Administrator for the CDM.
 In addition, he serves both the Committee on Home Missions and Church Extension and the Committee on Foreign Missions in coordinating and facilitating short-term missions and disaster response efforts both at home and around the world.

 Short-Term Missions and Disaster Response Coordinator